140: Tuvalu's lost star

 It is Spanish.

 Would it be like son Reebox?
+Yes, really.
+Yeah.

-Or Son Reebok.
+Or son Reebok.

 Oh, what's or in Spanish?
+I don't even know that.

+Is it or?
+Yeah.
 Yeah, Tom, you're really close to the whole thing then.

-It's Esas, Son Reebox, or Nikes.
+It's Esas, Son Reebox, or Nike's.
+Esas, Son Reebox, or Son Nikes.

-Wait, so so and so is this a Spanish phrase that would be phonetically sound like an English name song?
+it's it's taking everything in my soul not to just sing it.
+Wait, so so, and so is this a Spanish phrase that would be phonetically sound like an English name song?

-No, I've just clocked it because I it because it's a song I grew up with.
+No, I've just clocked it because I, it, because it's a song I grew up with.
+This is the 90s, this is entirely my wheelhouse for this music.

-Like the minute you said the Spanish translation, it's straight in there.
+This song is brain tape.
+Like, the minute you said the Spanish translation, it's straight in there.

 So is it an English song or is it a Spanish translation?
+Oh, it's very English.
+It's an English song.

+Essa.
 It's a great song, which is why I love this question.

 It's one of my favourite songs.

-On Rebarks or Son Nights.
+On Rebox or Son Nights.
+Oh, you're almost...

-Every time you do it, it gets a little bit closer.
+Oh, every time you do it, it gets a little bit closer.
+Esas on Rebox or Son Naikes.

-Esasson Reeboks or Son Nike.
+And it's that cadence.
+Esasson Reebox or Son Nike.

+I'm sure maybe you don't know the song.
 Maybe you don't know the song.

 Too young to know this song.